 Spring 2019 and Fall 2019

 This dimension assessed the impacts of the day camp experience on individuals and families.
 We used a test-retest methodology to assess growth and program effectiveness.
 Parents completed surveys before and after the traveling day camp experience.
 We heard from 450 parents.

 Dimension 5: Summer Camp Staff Survey

 This dimension assessed the impacts of working on a camp summer staff in a role focused on traveling day camp, specifically related to congregational engagement and attitude toward the congregation.
 This dimension also assessed the extent to which working on camp staff contributes to the development of Christian leaders.
 We heard from 725 summer staff.

 Dimension 6: Congregational Leader Survey

 This final survey of congregational leaders was designed to assess the effectiveness and ongoing outcomes of the day camp experience in the congregation and community.
 We allowed two or more months to pass in order for congregational leaders to reflect back on the experience and observe ongoing impacts.

 Meet the Team

 Dr. Jacob Sorenson

-Jacob Sorenson is the founder and director of Sacred Playgrounds, a ministry offering research and training to camps and congregations.
+Jake is the founder and director of Sacred Playgrounds, a ministry offering research and training to camps and congregations.
 He has a PhD in practical theology from Luther Seminary, an Mdiv from Princeton Theological Seminary, and more than fifteen years of experience in camping ministry and congregational youth ministry.
 He has directed multiple research projects related to camping ministry, including the Camp2Congregation Project.
+He served as the project director and one of four site visitors.

 Amber has been a member of the Sacred Playgrounds team since 2015.
 She served as the research coordinator in the Camp2Congregation Project.
-She was also be one of the primary site visitors.
+She served as a data analyst for both qualitative and quantitative data sets.
+She was also an interviewer and site visitor on the project.

 Abby Sytsma acted as Program Coordinator on behalf of the SpringHill Team for the grant period.
 This role maximized the impact of the research study by allowing SpringHill to devote a staff member to facilitate change.